Professor: Madresehee (Chair)

 “Family” or “practical” economics, designed to teach students how they and their families can be intelligent consumers; that is, how they can spend, save, and borrow so as to maximize the value they receive for the income they have.
 Treats subjects such as intelligent shopping; the uses and abuses of credit; investing; saving; buying insurance, automobiles, and houses; medical care costs; estates and wills; etc.

 PRINCIPLES OF MACROECONOMICS

-Focuses on problems of the economic system as a whole.
+Focuses on the behavior of economic aggregates such as prices, employment, and production.
 What influences the level of national income and employment?
 What is inflation and why do we have it?
+What are the drivers and consequences of recessions and expansions?
 What is the role of government in a modern capitalistic system?
-How does business organize to produce the goods and services we demand?
 How are the American financial and banking systems organized?
-What is the nature of American unionism?
-What are the elements of government finance and fiscal policy?
+What are the elements of government monetary and fiscal policy?
+Prerequisite: Math placement of level 2, 3, 4, or credit for MATH 100.

 PRINCIPLES OF MICROECONOMICS